kwaldenphd/python-conditional-statements-functions/README.md

  i += 1
 ```

 Q24: Describe what would happen in each iteration of this loop.
-How many iterations would it take for the break statement to come into effect?
+How many iterations would it take for the continue statement to come into effect?

 ```Python
 # assign the i variable